Gyrotropic Magnetic Effect in Black Phosphorus Irradiated with Bicircular Light

-Recently, Floquet engineering has emerged as a promising approach for designing exotic topological states through the utilization of time-periodic light fields~\cite{Light2022,annurev013423,2020nonequilibrium,RevModPhys.93.041002,Oka2,Ezawa,LIU2023100705,PhysRevB.105.L081115,nanolett.2c04651}.
-Periodic driving can effectively control the symmetry and topology of quantum materials.
-Various Floquet topological states have been proposed and even some of them have been confirmed in experiments~\cite{science.1239834,nanolett.1c00801,choi2024,merboldt2024,24Observation}.
-The typical example is the Floquet WSM phase with flexibly controllable Weyl nodes, which can be generated in topological insulators, Dirac semimetals, and nodal line semimetals (NLSMs) irradiated by circularly polarized light (CPL)~\cite{Wang_2014,PhysRevB.99.075121,PhysRevB.99.075121,PhysRevB.99.075121,PhysRevB.94.041409,PhysRevB.102.201105,PhysRevB.96.041205}.
-More recently, employing irradiation of two-frequency bicircular light (BCL) with integer frequency ratio has been attracting a growing interest due to its enhancement of Floquet engineering capabilities~\cite{PhysRevLett.116.016802,PhysRevLett.131.096301,PhysRevLett.128.066602,20Lightwave,24electronic,2024valleytronics,2024BN}.
-Compared with monochromatic CPL irradiation, BCL irradiation can not only break $T$-symmetry but also selectively break spatial symmetries, including $P$-symmetry.
-This tailored symmetry opens a possible route to realize desirable topological states with unique properties (e.g., a minimum number of misaligned Weyl nodes), and thus investigate the GME current in BCL-irradiated materials.
+Floquet engineering has emerged as a promising approach for designing exotic topological states through the utilization of time-periodic light fields~\cite{Light2022,2020nonequilibrium}.
+In particular, employing the irradiation of bicircular light (BCL) with an integer frequency ratio has been attracting increasing interest due to its enhancement of Floquet engineering capabilities~\cite{2024valleytronics,2024BN}.
+The BCL irradiation can break not only $\mathcal{T}$ symmetry but also selectively break spatial symmetries, which enables advanced manipulation on material properties~\cite{PhysRevLett.127.126601,lesko2025}.
+Even so, the possibility of generating an energy difference between light-driven Weyl nodes in nodal-line semimetals (NLSMs) has remained unrecognized, leaving the associated novel physical phenomena unexplored.